 The pear and syrup mixture can be made up to 4 days ahead.
 Store refrigerated in an airtight container.

-To serve, fill champagne coupes or flutes 1/4 to 1/3 full with pear-tamarind juice, top with sparkling wine, top with a pear slice and serve.
+Make The Cocktail: To serve, fill coupe or flute glasses 1/4 to 1/3 full with pear-tamarind juice, top with sparkling wine, top with a pear slice and serve.